alessandrozamberletti/sp500-forecaster/README.md

 # Keras-Bittrex

-For any stock, given hlc data from the past 144 days, predict if the average closing price in the next 30 days will be higher or lower than today's closing price.
+For any stock, given hlc data from the past 144 days, predict if the average closing price in the next 30 days will be higher or lower than the last 30 days average close price.

 ## Pipeline
 * Instead of using rnn/lstm, we transform 144 days of hlc data to a (12,12,3) image and feed it to a cnn.